 Michael Farmer: The Opportunity of the Crisis for Advertising Agencies

-The Reinvention of the Agency
+The agency of the future

 You can see the entire video-podcast here: